One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Grab a box of donuts from Crosstown for a sugary start to your day – then hop aboard a Thames Clipper ferry boat and ride east to Canary Wharf.

-We believe it’s best to start with a proper introduction to the area at the free London Museum Docklands.
-Learn about the history of the thriving shipping trade and the people who worked the docks.
+We believe it’s best to first have a proper introduction to the area at the free London Museum Docklands.

 By midday, board the Docklands Light Rail (DLR) and travel under the Thames to Cutty Sark in the exquisite Royal Borough of Greenwich.